rafaelstjf/HP2NET/README.md

 7. BUCKy >=  1.4.4
 8. Quartet MaxCut >= 2.10
 9. PhyloNet >= 3.8.2
+10. Julia >= 1.5

 ## How to use

 #### Setting up the workflow

-* Edit *parl.env* with the environment variables of the needed softwares
+* Edit *parl.env* with the environment.
-* Edit *work.config* with the directories of your phylogeny studies (the workflow receives as input a set of gene alignments of homologous species in the nexus format)
+* Edit *work.config* with the directories of your phylogeny studies (the workflow receives as input a set of homologous gene alignments of species in the nexus format).
-* Edit *default.ini* with the path for each of the needed softwares and the parameters of the execution provider
+* Edit *default.ini* with the path for each of the needed softwares and the parameters of the execution provider.

 #### Running the workflow

 After setting up the workflow, just run ``python parsl_workflow.py`` in a login machine.
 Parsl will be responsible to submit the job of the tasks

+---
+## If you use it, please cite

+Terra, R., Coelho, M., Cruz, L., Garcia-Zapata, M., Gadelha, L., Osthoff, C., ... & Ocana, K. (2021, July).
+Gerência e Análises de Workflows aplicados a Redes Filogenéticas de Genomas de Dengue no Brasil.
+In *Anais do XV Brazilian e-Science Workshop* (pp. 49-56).
+SBC.